 What Is an Insurance Agency?

-There are two primary types of insurance agencies:
+There are two primary types of insurance agents that work at agencies:

 - Independent agents.
 This type of agency sells insurance policies and products from a range of insurance companies or carriers.